Sue Hubbell, Milbridge essayist known for writing about beekeeping, dies at 83

 In 1988 she married her college friend Frank Sieverts, who passed away in 2004.

-Hubbell was living in Milbridge in August when she was reported missing after wandering away from her home.
+Hubbell, who had lived in Milbridge since at least the 1990s, was reported missing in August after wandering away from her home.

 She was found late that same evening after a 14-hour extensive search by members of the Maine Warden Service and volunteers.